mustafasencer/flask-simple-crm-app/README.md

-# Blu TV Challenge
+# Simple CRM App

-BluTV challenge, Flask app with Mongodb and Redis.
+Simple CRM challenge, Flask app with Mongodb and Redis.

 I made my development on a Linux system so I hope there won't be edge cases that are not covered.